-“We shouldn’t assume people know what digital citizenship is.”
+“We should not assume that people know what digital citizenship is.”

 by David Ryan Polgar and Marialice B.F.X.
 Curran, DigcitSummit.com